pemcg/object_walker/README.md

 Copy the investigative_debugging.zip datastore export to your local system, and import it from the *Automate -> Import / Export* menu.
 This will import the _Investigative\_Debugging_ domain.

+## Upgrading to 2.0

+The schema of the _ObjectWalker_ class has changed.
+If any customisations have been made to an _object\_walker_ v1.x instance (such as an updated whitelist) these should be saved, and the old _ObjectWalker_ class and associated _object\_walker_ v1.x instance and method should be deleted.
+Once _object\_walker_ v2.0 has been installed the previous modifications can be re-applied to a copy of the new _configuration_ instance.

 ## Invoking object\_walker